 Tajarin with truffle is a typical Piedmontese first course, refined and elegant, but above all simple to prepare.
 It is a type of pasta typical of Piedmont and can also be served dry or in broth.
-The touch of refinement and taste is given by the pairing with the white truffle from Alba, which thanks to its unmistakable aroma makes this first course a great autumn classic of Piedmontese cuisine.
-Paired with Barolo, garnet red with orange reflections.
-On the nose, it is complex, fruity, elegant, intense, spicy, ethereal.
-On the palate, it is austere, harmonious, and persistent with excellent body.
+The touch of refinement and flavor is given by the pairing with Alba white truffle, which, thanks to its unmistakable aroma, makes this first course a great autumn classic of Piedmontese cuisine.
+Paired with Barolo, garnet red color with orange reflections.
+On the nose it is complex, fruity, elegant, intense, spicy, ethereal.
+On the palate it is austere, harmonious and persistent with excellent body.

-Place the flour on a wooden board in a 'fountain' shape, creating a hole in the center.
-Pour the yolks, water into the hole, add the salt, and knead the mixture vigorously by hand.
+Arrange the flour on a wooden board in a 'fountain' shape, creating a hole in the center.
+Pour the yolks, water, add salt into the hole and knead the mixture vigorously by hand.

 Once smooth and homogeneous, wrap it in plastic wrap and let it rest for 2 hours in the refrigerator.

-It is important that for the classic Piedmontese tajarin, the pasta is very thin, and it is cut finely almost like 'angel hair'.
+It is important that for the classic Piedmontese tajarin, the pasta is very thin and cut finely almost like 'angel hair'.

-Once you have the tajarin, cook them quickly in boiling water, being very careful not to overcook them, and toss them in a pan with butter, Parmigiano, and a splash of cooking water.
+Once the tajarin are obtained, cook them quickly in boiling water, taking great care not to overcook them, and toss them in a pan with butter, Parmigiano, and a splash of cooking water.

 Plate them and grate the white truffle on top.